DistributedWeb/ddrive/README.md

 Create a symlink from `linkname` to `target`.

 ### DDrive Mounting
-DDrive supports "mounting" other Hyperdrives at paths within a parent drive.
+dDrive supports "mounting" other dDrives at paths within a parent drive.
 This means that if your friend has a photo album drive, you can nest their drive within your own by calling `myDrive.mount('photos/my-friends-album', <my-friends-album-key>)`.

 This feature is useful for composing larger collections out of smaller shareable units, or for aggregating content from many users into one aggregate drive.
 One pattern you might want to try is a "group" where each user has a structured drive with standard directory names within a parent (i.e. `my-group/userA/docs`, `my-group/userB/docs`).
 Using this pattern, it's easy to aggregate all "docs" with a recursive readdir over the group.

 #### `drive.mount(name, key, opts, cb)`

-Mounts another DDrive at the specified mountpoint.
+Mounts another dDrive at the specified mountpoint.

 If a `version` is specified in the options, then the mountpoint will reference a static checkout (it will never update).